How to Stop a Wage Garnishment

 You may be able to keep your wages from being garnished or decrease how much is taken out in several ways.
 As a quick aside, before you start on your own, you could consult with an attorney who has a better understanding of the laws and consumer rights.
 The Legal Services Corporation, a nonprofit, could help you find low-cost or free legal aid if you’re not sure where to start.

-2. File a Claim of Exemption
+2. File a claim of exemption

 You might be able to file a claim of exemption and stop or decrease the wage garnishment based on your personal and financial situation.
 For instance, many states offer a head of household exemption for debtors who have a dependent, such as a child or elderly parent, that they financially support.

-3. Challenge the Garnishment
+3. Challenge the garnishment

 You may be able to challenge the wage garnishment on different grounds, such as when more than the appropriate amount of money is being taken out of your paychecks or if the creditor didn’t follow the correct proceedings.